DevBuike/wireframing/README.md

 Encourages thinking through each screen and interaction.

  * Example: A wireframe might reveal that a "Reset Password" button is buried too deep in navigation, prompting a redesign before it becomes a real UX problem.

+## real-world wireframing scenario
+A growing online retailer noticed a high cart abandonment rate during the checkout phase.
+The product team decided to redesign the checkout flow to improve conversions and reduce friction.
+They began the process with detailed wireframes before moving into design or development.

+**💡 Problem Identified:**
+When wireframes were reviewed by stakeholders and tested with real users:
+ * Testers felt overwhelmed by the number of steps.
+ * Many assumed they had to create an account before purchasing, due to a mandatory login screen placed before step 1.
+ * Mobile testers noted that the form fields were too dense and not optimized for small screens.

+**🛠️ Resolution:**
+1. Wireframe Adjustments:

+  * The login step was moved to after the user entered their shipping info, with an option to check out as a guest.
+  * The four steps were consolidated into two clear steps:
+    * Shipping + Payment
+    * Confirmation
+  * Field inputs were optimized for mobile (larger touch targets, split into multiple screens).

+2. Re-Testing:
+  * New wireframes were shared with test users.
+  * Feedback confirmed that the process was faster, easier, and less intimidating.